SLIDE PROGRAMS

 Lacey

-2nd grade, Cottonwood School, Montrose, CO
+2nd grade, Cottonwood Elem.
+Montrose, CO

 Dear Tass,

 Thank you for coming to our school.
 It was very fun.
-The three things I liked are all the...1. rainforests, volcanoes, waterfall, and the (Mayan) cities!
+The three things I liked are all the...1. rainforests, volcanoes, waterfall, and the Maya cities!
 2 All the plants and animals, and insects!
 3. All of the people in Guatemala, Honduras, etc.

 My dream for the future is to become a teacher, then retire, then be what you are-an explorer.
 Hopefully I could ride up the hills like you did.
 Man, do I need to work out!